renatoathaydes/wasmin/README.md

 as hand-written WASM programs on any platform supported by WASM.

-It is able to leverage almost everything available in WASM, except unbounded mutability, because that makes programs too difficult to reason about (but is necessary in a low-level virtual machine).
+It is able to leverage almost everything available in WASM, except unbounded mutability, because that would make Wasmin programs too difficult to reason about (but is necessary in a low-level virtual machine as WASM).

 Wasmin is statically typed, non-garbage-collected
 (but requires no memory management thanks to [linear types](http://home.pipeline.com/~hbaker1/ForthStack.html),